ploppyperson/StackMob-5/README.md

 # StackMob-5

-StackMob redefined for 1.16 and 1.17.
+StackMob for 1.16.5+.
 StackMob 5 uses Bukkit's PersistentDataContainer API so performance will be greatly improved from previous versions.

 Spigot: https://www.spigotmc.org/resources/stackmob-enhance-your-servers-performance-without-the-sacrifice.29999/